-Within five (5) business days of receiving the complaint, the Compliance Officer or a designee will initiate a formal investigation to determine whether the complainant has been subject to offensive conduct/harassment.
-A principal will not conduct an investigation unless directed to do so by the Compliance Officer.
+Within [x five (5) [x] () business days of receiving a formal complaint, the Compliance Officer or a designee will initiate a formal investigation to determine whether the complainant has been subjected to offensive conduct/harassment/retaliation.
+A Principal will not conduct an investigation unless directed to do so by the Compliance Officer.

-Simultaneously, the Compliance Officer will inform the individual alleged to have engaged in the harassing or retaliatory conduct, hereinafter referred to as the "respondent", that a complaint has been received.
-The respondent will be informed about the nature of the allegations and provided with a copy of any relevant administrative procedures, including the Board's anti-harassment policy.
-The respondent must also be informed of the opportunity to submit a written response to the complaint within five (5) business days.
+Simultaneously, the Compliance Officer will inform the individual alleged to have engaged in the harassing conduct, hereinafter referred to as the "respondent", that a complaint has been received.
+The respondent will be informed about the nature of the allegations and a copy of these administrative procedures and the Board's anti-harassment policy shall be provided to the respondent at that time.
+The respondent must also be informed of the opportunity to submit a written response to the complaint within [x-] five (5) [x] () business days.

-Although certain cases may require additional time, the Compliance Officer or a designee will attempt to complete an investigation into the allegations of harassment within fifteen (15) calendar days of receiving the formal complaint.
+Although certain cases may require additional time, the Compliance Officer or a designee will attempt to complete an investigation into the allegations of harassment/retaliation within [x] fifteen (15) x] () calendar days of receiving the formal complaint.
 The investigation will include: